 Specifically focused on current behaviors, results and outcomes, the practice of providing continuous insight regarding performance acknowledges the presence (or lack thereof) of the expected results.
 Recognition builds engagement, both in current and future outcomes, while reinforcing the need to exhibit certain behaviors necessary for successfully performance in a given position.Other Courses

-If you want to improve your leadership skills on your own time, at your own pace, and from anywhere, these Online Leadership classes are the answer.
-You can gain the skills that employers are looking for with our selection of online courses.
-These engaging courses have been developed by industry experts and will deliver key insights and tools you need to advance your career.
-A combination of lecture, examples and activities, these classes make it easy and fun to sharpen your leadership skills.
-For additional value, register for Leadership Development Online Series to save $45 off the individual class fees and have access to all class content for a full year.
+If you want to improve your leadership skills on your own time, at your own pace, and from anywhere, this Online Leadership Series is the answer.
+These engaging series has been developed by industry experts and will deliver key insights and tools you need to advance your career.
+A combination of lecture, examples and activities, these modules make it easy and fun to sharpen your leadership skills.
+You will have access to all class content for a full year.

 Transform employees into leaders with this comprehensive, online, on demand, leadership series.
 Training focuses on communication, conflict management, change management, diversity and inclusion, facilitation skills and emotional intelligence.
 Learn from examples, exercises, and key takeaways.